Sahandfer/EMPaper/README.md

 - `EMNLP22` A Critical Reflection and Forward Perspective on Empathy and Natural Language Processing [[paper]](https://arxiv.org/pdf/2210.16604.pdf)
 - Empathetic Conversational Systems: A Review of Current Advances, Gaps, and Opportunities, 2022. [[paper]](https://arxiv.org/abs/2206.05017)
 - `ACL22` The AI Doctor Is In: A Survey of Task-Oriented Dialogue Systems for Healthcare Applications, 2022. [[paper]](https://aclanthology.org/2022.acl-long.458)
+- Perceptions and Opinions of Patients About Mental Health Chatbots: Scoping Review, 2021. [[paper]](https://pubmed.ncbi.nlm.nih.gov/33439133/)
 - The Effectiveness of Artificial Intelligence Conversational Agents in Health Care: Systematic Review, 2020. [[paper]](https://www.jmir.org/2020/10/e20346/)
+- Chatbots and Conversational Agents in Mental Health: A Review of the Psychiatric Landscape, 2019. [[paper]](https://pubmed.ncbi.nlm.nih.gov/30897957/)

 # <img src="https://img.shields.io/badge/Paper%20Type-Psychology-blueviolet" alt="arXiv"/>

+- Chatbots for Mental Health Support: Exploring the Impact of Emohaa on Reducing Mental Distress in China, 2022. [[paper]](https://arxiv.org/abs/2209.10183)
 - The avatar will see you now: Support from a virtual human provides socio-emotional benefits, 2022. [[paper]](https://www.sciencedirect.com/science/article/pii/S074756322200190X)
 - Deep Annotation of Therapeutic Working Alliance in Psychotherapy, 2022. [[paper]](https://arxiv.org/abs/2204.05522)
 - `CHI22` Exploring the Effects of AI-assisted Emotional Support Processes in Online Mental Health Community, 2022. [[paper]](https://arxiv.org/abs/2202.10065)